Sandeepkasiraju98/AWS-Serverless-Image-Analyzer/README.md

 - **S3** — Stores uploaded images and auto-generated detection result reports (`.txt`).
 - **Lambda** — Automatically triggered on new uploads; processes images and invokes Rekognition.
 - **Rekognition** — Performs object detection on uploaded images.
+- **DynamoDB** — Stores detection results in a NoSQL table for audit and future queries.
 - **CloudWatch** — Logs detected labels and processing information.
-- *(Implemented)* Auto-generates and stores detection results as structured `.txt` files within S3 for audit, monitoring, and downstream integration.

 ---